ugr-sail/sinergym/docs/source/pages/gcloudAPI.rst

 Sinergym with Google Cloud
 ###########################

-In this project, we are defined some functionality based in gcloud API python in `sinergym/utils/gcloud.py`.
+In this project, we have defined some functionality based in gcloud API python in `sinergym/utils/gcloud.py`.
 Our time aim to configure a Google Cloud account and combine with Sinergym easily.

 The main idea is to construct a **virtual machine** (VM) using **Google Cloud Engine** (GCE) in order to execute our **Sinergym container** on it.
 At the same time, this remote container will update a Google Cloud Bucket with experiments results and mlflow tracking server with artifacts if we configure that experiment with those options.